-John Wick as a character is portrayed to be one of the best assassins in the world so you expect a high level of competence.
+John Wick, as a character, is portrayed to be one of the best assassins in the world, so you expect a high level of competence.

-Reloading is frequently seen in the film, including both John Wick and the bad guys.
-John also carried a small back up handgun that he transitions to when his primary runs dry.
+Reloading is frequently seen in the film.
+John Wick also carried a small backup handgun that he transitions to when his primary runs dry.

-John’s primary method of shooting is called center axis relock.
+John’s primary method of shooting is called center axis relock, designed for close quarter’s combat.

-It is designed for close quarter’s combat.
-John Wick does seem to find himself in bad breath distance with enemies regularly.
+And he does seem to find himself in bad breath distance with enemies regularly.